angular/angular-ja/adev-ja/src/content/tools/cli/build-system-migration.md

 - `ngswConfigPath` should be renamed to `serviceWorker`.

 If the application is not using SSR currently, this should be the final step to allow `ng build` to function.
-After executing `ng build` for the first time, there may be new warnings or errors based on behavioral differences or application usage of Webpack-specific features.
+After executing `ng build` for the first time, there may be new warnings or errors based on behavioral differences or application usage of webpack-specific features.
 Many of the warnings will provide suggestions on how to remedy that problem.
 If it appears that a warning is incorrect or the solution is not apparent, please open an issue on [GitHub](https://github.com/angular/angular-cli/issues).
 Also, the later sections of this guide provide additional information on several specific cases as well as current known issues.